markcastle/signalsharp/TASK.md

   - [x] Add comprehensive unit tests for session management

 ## Discovered During Work
-- Need to implement secure key generation in SignalSharp.Security ✓
-- Need to implement secure key storage in SignalSharp.Storage ✓
+- [x] Need for secure key generation and storage
-- Need to implement session state management in SignalSharp.Core ✓
+- [x] Need for proper session state management
-- Need to improve error handling in FileSessionManager for missing keys ✓
+- [x] Need for better error handling in key operations
-- Need to implement proper key cleanup in FileKeyStore ✓
-- Need to add unit tests for JSON serialization implementations ✓
-- Need to implement message encryption/decryption in SessionManager ✓
-- Need to implement proper key exchange in GenerateEphemeralKeyPairAsync ✓
-- Need to implement Double Ratchet algorithm for forward secrecy ✓
-- Need to add proper key rotation in X3DH implementation ✓
-- Need to implement message authentication in encryption/decryption ✓
-- Need to add proper error handling for key agreement failures ✓
+- [ ] Need for performance optimization in key operations
-- Need to implement proper chain key derivation in DoubleRatchetService ✓
-- Need to add message skipping prevention in DoubleRatchetService ✓
-- Need to implement proper session state cleanup ✓
-- Need to add proper error handling for invalid message MACs ✓
-- Need to add proper error handling for missing keys ✓
+- [ ] Need for better logging and monitoring
-- Need to add proper error handling for invalid session states ✓
-- Need to add proper error handling for invalid message formats ✓
-- Need to add proper error handling for invalid key formats ✓
+- [ ] Need for better error messages and debugging

 ## Future Tasks
 - [ ] Add documentation and examples